 According to Andrey Makarychev and Stefano Braghiroli, 13 there are four groups of "Russia understanders" in Europe.
 The first group is pragmatic; mostly its members dominate in Germany, France, Italy, and Finland.
 Members of this group are associated with the economic and political interests of businesses seeking new opportunities in Russian markets.
 The second group includes those that have a political identity, largely based on ethnic and / or civilizational affinity with Russia.
 They are most common in places like Latvia and Estonia, as well as Bulgaria and Greece.
 The third group includes some leftist, neo-Marxist and communist parties in Western Europe, such as the left party in Germany and the Italian and French communists.
 They view the struggle between Russia and the West as one of two competing hegemonies.
 They tend to give preference to the Crimean citizens in their alleged fight against "fascism".
-The fourth group includes the far-right parties, such as the National Front in France, Vlaams Belang in Belgium, Jobbik in Hungary, Attaka in Bulgaria, the National Democratic Party in Germany, the Northern League and Forza Nuova in Italy, the Freedom Party in Austria, the Golden Dawn in Greece and the British National Party.
+The fourth group includes the far-right parties, such as the National Front in France, Vlaams Belang in Belgium, Jobbik in Hungary, Attaka in Bulgaria, the National Democratic Party in Germany, the Northern League and

-BRAGHIROLI STEFANO, MAKARYCHEV ANDREY, "Russia and its supporters in Europe: a trans-ideology a-la-carte?"
+Braghiroli Stefano, Makarychev Andrey, "Russia and its supporters in Europe: a trans-ideology a-la-carte?"
 Southeast European and Black Sea Studies, Volume 16, Issue 2, March 2016.